Minify & Optimize SVG Icons

 • Keep viewBox for proper scaling (e.g., viewBox="0 0 24 24").

-• Use currentColor for fills/strokes so the icon can be themed via CSS.
+• Use currentColor for fills and strokes so the icon can be themed via CSS.

-• Prefer simple paths (boolean ops done in editor) and snap to whole‑pixel coordinates for crisp small sizes.
+• Prefer simple paths (run boolean ops in the editor first) and snap to whole-pixel coordinates for crisp small sizes.

 <!-- Good: compact, themable, scalable -->